parse-community/Parse-SDK-Flutter/packages/dart/README.md

         liveQueryUrl: keyLiveQueryUrl, // Required if using LiveQuery
         autoSendSessionId: true, // Required for authentication and ACL
         securityContext: securityContext, // Again, required for some setups
-	coreStore: await CoreStoreSharedPrefsImp.getInstance()); // Local data storage method.
-Will use SharedPreferences instead of Sembast as an internal DB
+	coreStore: CoreStoreMemoryImp()); // Non persistent mode (default): Sdk will store everything in memmore instead of using Sembast as an internal DB.
 ```